The depth of a permutation: Open questions and further remarks

 \section{Open questions and further remarks}

-There are many possible directions for the future study of depth.
+There are many possible directions for the future study of the depth statistic.
 For permutations, we have characterized depth combinatorially (Theorem \ref{thm:char}), and shown that another statistic, descent drop, has the same distribution.
-We know the uniform upper bound for these statistics is $\lfloor n^2/4\rfloor$, and we know how many permutations achieve this bound (Proposition \ref{prp:upper2}).
-There are obviously $n$ elements of depth 1 (the simple reflections) and it is also not difficult to see that (for $n\geq 3$): In terms of reduced decompositions, these are all elements of the form: \begin{itemize} \item $s_is_j$, with $1\leq i < j\leq n-1$, \item $s_{i+1}s_i$, with $1\leq i\leq n-2$, \item $s_i s_{i+1} s_i$, with $1 \leq i \leq n-2$. \end{itemize}
+The uniform upper bound for these statistics is $\lfloor n^2/4\rfloor$, and we know how many permutations achieve this bound (Proposition \ref{prp:upper2}).
+Section \ref{sec:depthk} discusses an expression for the generating function for depth derived in \cite{GP}.